PralhadBehera/Web-Dev-Dairy/Node Js/NPM.md

  - Developers can use NPM to install packages globally or locally in their projects.

+# YARN

+- Yarn is a package manager for JavaScript, developed by Facebook in collaboration with Exponent, Google, and Tilde.
+It was created as an alternative to npm (Node Package Manager) to address some of its limitations and improve performance

  | Feature                            | Yarn                                       | npm                                                |
 |------------------------------------|--------------------------------------------|----------------------------------------------------|
 | Performance                        | Faster due to parallel downloads and caching | Slower than Yarn, but improved over time          |